alitursucular/alitursucular.github.io/_posts/2019-08-22-filter-and-sort-dynamically-created-table-with-vanilla-javascript.md

     git,
     GitHub,
   ]
-excerpt: ""
+excerpt: "This mini Vanilla JS project is about dynamically creating a table, which is filterable and sortable.
+We managed to perform these operations by resorting to several amazing JavaScript higher-order functions."
 ---

 Here is the [demo](https://alitursucular.github.io/filter-and-sort-dynamically-created-table-with-vanilla-javascript-demo/) and [GitHub repository](https://github.com/alitursucular/filter-and-sort-dynamically-created-table-with-vanilla-javascript-demo).

 **Overview**

 This mini Vanilla JS project is about dynamically creating a table, which is filterable and sortable.
-We managed to perform these operations by resorting to several amazing JavaScript higher order functions.
+We managed to perform these operations by resorting to several amazing JavaScript higher-order functions.

 From time to time, I enjoy dealing with this kind of projects because these kinds of functions are always handy when we are dealing with a larger project (as they are being part of it).
-Besides, once we shift our focus to mini projects, we generally practice & improve our skills, discover extended use cases and produce our code in various forms.
+Besides, once we shift our focus to mini-projects, we generally practice & improve our skills, discover extended use cases and produce our code in various forms.
 Before we jump into the code, let's list what we have in this mini Vanilla JS project:

 - Dynamically creating a table using `order.js` as our data source.
 - Making our table filterable